bkushigian/gto-workbook-solutions/solutions/gto-workbook/semi-bluffs-and-protection/bn-rfi-bb-call/Ts4s2s.md

    Without seeing  another spade I think this hand does best with 2-3 bets in the pot.

-5. **How is this hand doing if you bet and get called?
+6. **How is this hand doing if you bet and get called?
 What parts of villain's range are you ahead of?
 Behind?**

+   We are doing great. we are ahead of most of their range (sets, flushes, 2pair).
+What we aren't ahead of we are live against.

-6. **How is this hand doing against a check-raise?**
+7. **How is this hand doing against a check-raise?**

+   We are doing just fine.
+Our EV will probably take a hit, but we have the nut flush draw and top pair.

+   However, I think we check this back the majority of the time so we shouldn't be facing too many x/r's.

-7. **What are this hand's incentives on this flop?
+8. **What are this hand's incentives on this flop?
 Does it want to bet or check?
 If it wants to bet, what sizing does it prefer?
 Do these incentives line up with the strategy you proposed for your range above?**

+   This hand wants to play for two bets, but can call more than that.
+It doesn't need protection, aside from the random 2pair.
+It can face aggression on later streets, and if villain doesn't start aggressing this hand can be the aggressor on turns/rivers.

+   I don't think we are particularly afraid of a check-raise, but we don't really want to see one either.

+   With this in mind, I think this hand can either check or bet flop, and is probably a mix.
+Checking for pot control makes a lot of sense here.
+There are some disaster runouts where we don't want to play for stacks.

+   This hand, when betting, prefers a smaller size.

+   This strategy lines up with the ranges strategy: bet small and not too often.

+   + **From the solver:** Yeah, this hand mixes checks and bets, checking about 60% of the time.

-8. **Suppose you take your preferred action from the last question (check or bet the preferred size).
+9. **Suppose you take your preferred action from the last question (check or bet the preferred size).
 If this is a bet, suppose villain calls.
 What are the best and worst turn cards for this hand?**

+   In either case, betting or checking, we are happy to see an any spade or an Ace.

+   We really don't want to see a T, 4, or 2, especially after we've bet and been called (since they should be very pair heavy).
+We also don't want to see any low cards that complete straights (a 3 or a 5).

+   + **From the solver:**
+      (Check/check line)

+      + **Best Turns:** Any spade, Any ace.
+        Surprisingly, after that, a 2 is the next best card.
+I guess this blocks bottom set and some 2-pair?
+      + **Worst Turns:** A T, K or Q. The T is because we might be up against trips I guess, while the K or Q mean we probably don't get as much value from Tx (plus villain landing some random 2pair).
+A 3 is also bad cuz it uncaps villain a bit more

+      (Check/Bet 1/3 pot/Call line):
+      + Very similar actually...a 3 is a bit worse than a K or Q now, but other than that things are very similar.

 ### Combo 8. <b>6<span style="color:#0088ff;">&diams;</span>3<span style="color:#0088ff;">&diams;</span></b>    (Flop: T<span style="color:#000000;">&spades;</span>4<span style="color:#000000;">&spades;</span>2<span style="color:#000000;">&spades;</span>)

+1. **Estimate this hand's equity against villain's range.
+Estimate it's EV.
+Does this hand over-realize or under-realize it's equity?**

+   + **From the solver:**
+     + Equity:
+     + EV: $ (% of pot)
+     + EqR: % / % = %

-1. **If you bet this hand should you expect better hands to fold?
+2. **If you bet this hand should you expect better hands to fold?
 If so, which hands?**

-2. **If you bet this hand should you expect worse hands to call?
+3. **If you bet this hand should you expect worse hands to call?
 If so, which hands?**

-3. **Does this hand benefit from a protection bet?
+4. **Does this hand benefit from a protection bet?
 Explain.**

-4. **Does this hand benefit from growing the pot?
+5. **Does this hand benefit from growing the pot?
 How so?**

-5. **How is this hand doing if you bet and get called?
+6. **How is this hand doing if you bet and get called?
 What parts of villain's range are you ahead of?
 Behind?**

-6. **How is this hand doing against a check-raise?**
+7. **How is this hand doing against a check-raise?**

-7. **What are this hand's incentives on this flop?
+8. **What are this hand's incentives on this flop?
 Does it want to bet or check?
 If it wants to bet, what sizing does it prefer?
 Do these incentives line up with the strategy you proposed for your range above?**

-8. **Suppose you take your preferred action from the last question (check or bet the preferred size).
+9. **Suppose you take your preferred action from the last question (check or bet the preferred size).
 If this is a bet, suppose villain calls.
 What are the best and worst turn cards for this hand?**

 ### Combo 9. <b>J<span style="color:#000000;">&spades;</span>8<span style="color:#ff0000;">&hearts;</span></b>    (Flop: T<span style="color:#000000;">&spades;</span>4<span style="color:#000000;">&spades;</span>2<span style="color:#000000;">&spades;</span>)

+1. **Estimate this hand's equity against villain's range.
+Estimate it's EV.
+Does this hand over-realize or under-realize it's equity?**

+   + **From the solver:**
+     + Equity:
+     + EV: $ (% of pot)
+     + EqR: % / % = %

-1. **If you bet this hand should you expect better hands to fold?
+2. **If you bet this hand should you expect better hands to fold?
 If so, which hands?**

-2. **If you bet this hand should you expect worse hands to call?
+3. **If you bet this hand should you expect worse hands to call?
 If so, which hands?**

-3. **Does this hand benefit from a protection bet?
+4. **Does this hand benefit from a protection bet?
 Explain.**

-4. **Does this hand benefit from growing the pot?
+5. **Does this hand benefit from growing the pot?
 How so?**

-5. **How is this hand doing if you bet and get called?
+6. **How is this hand doing if you bet and get called?
 What parts of villain's range are you ahead of?
 Behind?**

-6. **How is this hand doing against a check-raise?**
+7. **How is this hand doing against a check-raise?**

-7. **What are this hand's incentives on this flop?
+8. **What are this hand's incentives on this flop?
 Does it want to bet or check?
 If it wants to bet, what sizing does it prefer?
 Do these incentives line up with the strategy you proposed for your range above?**

-8. **Suppose you take your preferred action from the last question (check or bet the preferred size).
+9. **Suppose you take your preferred action from the last question (check or bet the preferred size).
 If this is a bet, suppose villain calls.
 What are the best and worst turn cards for this hand?**

 ### Combo 10. <b>K<span style="color:#0088ff;">&diams;</span>8<span style="color:#ff0000;">&hearts;</span></b>    (Flop: T<span style="color:#000000;">&spades;</span>4<span style="color:#000000;">&spades;</span>2<span style="color:#000000;">&spades;</span>)

+1. **Estimate this hand's equity against villain's range.
+Estimate it's EV.
+Does this hand over-realize or under-realize it's equity?**

+   + **From the solver:**
+     + Equity:
+     + EV: $ (% of pot)
+     + EqR: % / % = %

-1. **If you bet this hand should you expect better hands to fold?
+2. **If you bet this hand should you expect better hands to fold?
 If so, which hands?**

-2. **If you bet this hand should you expect worse hands to call?
+3. **If you bet this hand should you expect worse hands to call?
 If so, which hands?**

-3. **Does this hand benefit from a protection bet?
+4. **Does this hand benefit from a protection bet?
 Explain.**

-4. **Does this hand benefit from growing the pot?
+5. **Does this hand benefit from growing the pot?
 How so?**

-5. **How is this hand doing if you bet and get called?
+6. **How is this hand doing if you bet and get called?
 What parts of villain's range are you ahead of?
 Behind?**

-6. **How is this hand doing against a check-raise?**
+7. **How is this hand doing against a check-raise?**

-7. **What are this hand's incentives on this flop?
+8. **What are this hand's incentives on this flop?
 Does it want to bet or check?
 If it wants to bet, what sizing does it prefer?
 Do these incentives line up with the strategy you proposed for your range above?**

-8. **Suppose you take your preferred action from the last question (check or bet the preferred size).
+9. **Suppose you take your preferred action from the last question (check or bet the preferred size).
 If this is a bet, suppose villain calls.
 What are the best and worst turn cards for this hand?**

 # Notes and observations